cujarrett/learning-terraform/README.md

 Backends are configured directly in Terraform files in the Terraform section.

-After configuring a backend, it has to be initialized.
+After configuring a backend, it has to be initialized using `terraform init`.

 ### Terraform Local Backend

-The localbackend stores state on the local filesystem, locks that state using system APIs, and performs opperations locally.
+The local backend stores state on the local filesystem, locks that state using system APIs, and performs opperations locally.

 By default, Terraform uses the "local" backend, which is the normal behavior of Terraform you're